openvinotoolkit/openvino/tools/pot/docs/DefaultQuantizationUsage.md

 # Quantizing your model {#pot_default_quantization_usage}

 ## Introduction
-This document describes how to apply model quantization in a basic scenario without accuracy control and using some unannotated dataset.
+This document describes how to apply model quantization in a basic scenario with DefautltQuantization method without accuracy control and using some unannotated dataset.
 The Post-Training Optimization Tool provides a Python* API that allows creating scripts that result to optimized models.
 The figure below shows the common workflow.

 ![](./images/api.png)

-## Data preparation
+## Prepare data
 In most cases, it is required to implement only `openvino.tools.pot.DataLoader` interface which allows loading data from a dataset and applies model-specific pre-processing providing access by index.
 Any implementation should override the following methods:

 - `__len__()` methods, which returns the size of the dataset